MacDownApp/macdown/MacDown/Resources/help.md

 ![MacDown logo](http://d.pr/i/bEcp+)

 Hello there!
-I’m **MacDown**, the open source Markdown editor for OS X. Let me introduce myself.
+I’m **MacDown**, the open source Markdown editor for OS X.

+Let me introduce myself.

 ## Markdown and I

-Markdown is a plain text formatting syntax created by John Gruber, aiming to provide a easy-to-read and feasible markup.
+**Markdown** is a plain text formatting syntax created by John Gruber, aiming to provide a easy-to-read and feasible markup.

 The original Markdown syntax specification can be found [here](http://daringfireball.net/projects/markdown/syntax).

-MacDown is created as a simple-to-use editor for Markdown.
-I render your Markdown content real-time into HTML, and display it in a preview panel.
-Aside from standard Markdown syntax, I also support various non-standard syntaxes, available from the **Markdown** preference pane:
+**MacDown** is created as a simple-to-use editor for Markdown documents.
+I render your Markdown contents real-time into HTML, and display them in a preview panel.

+I support all the original Markdown syntaxes.
+Various non-standard ones can also be turned on/off from the **Markdown** preference pane:

 ![Markdown preferences pane](http://d.pr/i/hsm4+)

 You can also specify extra HTML rendering options through the **Rendering** pane:

 ![Rendering preferences pane](http://d.pr/i/jA0m+)

 ### Block Formatting